konveyor/enhancements/enhancements/crane-2.0/proxy/README.md

 ## Motivation

-The primary motivation is to prevent CORS issues.
+The primary motivation is to prevent CORS issues when showing users information in the UI.
+We don't expect this to be used with any other piece of crane 2.0.

 We must also store user credentials so we can act on behalf of a user.

 ## Non-goals
 - Though storing user credentials plays a part in this Enhancement we do not